kevinsuh/toki/README.md

 **Notes:**
 * There are two main sub-directores: `app` and `bot`
-  * `app` is for our Express web application, including routes, models that link up to our DB tables, and our API calls
+  * `app` is for our Express web server, including routes, models that link up to our DB tables, and our API calls
   * `bot` holds the functionality for Toki's existence in slack
     * `controllers` are used to respond to user events, and engage them in conversation
     * `actions` are when Toki proactively reaches out